-A CMTS with DOCSIS 1.1 BPI+ capability MUST be capable of operating in both BPI and BPI+ compatible modes and to adjust according to the capability of each client CM.
-When the CMTS has BPI+ capability and the system simultaneously supports BPI and BPI+ CMs, both DOCSIS 1.0 and DOCSIS 1.1 configuration files MUST be available to deliver the BPI+ and BPI configuration settings to the appropriate CMs.
+A CMTS with DOCSIS 1.1 or 2.0 BPI+ capability MUST be capable of operating in both BPI and BPI+ compatible modes and to adjust according to the capability of each client CM.
+When the CMTS has BPI+ capability and the system simultaneously supports BPI and BPI+ CMs, both DOCSIS 1.0 and DOCSIS 1.1 or 2.0 configuration files MUST be available to deliver the BPI+ and BPI configuration settings to the appropriate CMs.
 A BPI capable CM will receive a DOCSIS 1.0 configuration file with BPI settings.
 It will then register with BPI Modem Capability.